Portiloop/portiloop-software/README.md

   - Don't forget to reboot the device afterward
 - Note that `make` may fail at several points during installation.
 Whenever it does, just call `make` again.

 That's it!
-Your Jupyter server should now be up and running, listening on IP address 192.168.4.1 and port 8080, and automatically starting whenever the system boots up.
-You can now access it by typing 192.168.4.1:8080 in your browser.
+Your Jupyter server should now be up and running, listening on IP address `192.168.4.1` and port `8080`, and automatically starting whenever the system boots up.
+You can now access it by typing `192.168.4.1:8080` in your browser.
 This should lead you to a login page where you'll be prompted for your password.
 If any issue arise, try with a different web browser.
+Similarly, the `Simple UI` can be accessed by typing `192.168.4.1:8081` in your browser.